Arisena/dotfiles-pc/README.md

-# mah-stuff
+# Linux Config PC

-Backup of Linux config files and other stuff that I decide to put in here
+Configs and stuff more my desktop install of Arch Linux